Synthesis of Data Word Transducers: Conclusion

 \section{Conclusion}

 In this paper, we have given a picture of the decidability landscape of the synthesis of register transducers from register automata specifications.
 We studied the parity acceptance condition because of its generality, but our results allow to reduce the synthesis problem for register automata specifications to the one for finite automata while preserving the acceptance condition.
 We have also introduced and studied test-free \nra, which do not have the ability to test their input, but still have the power of duplicating, removing or copying the input data to form the output.
-We have shown that they allow to recover decidability in presence of non-determinism, in the bounded synthesis case.
+We have shown that they allow to recover decidability in the presence of non-determinism, in the bounded synthesis case.
 We leave open the unbounded case, which we conjecture to be decidable.
-As future work, we want to study synthesis problems for specifications given by logical formulae, for decidable data words logics such as two-variable fragments of FO~\cite{DBLP:conf/lics/BojanczykMSSD06,DBLP:journals/corr/abs-1110-1439,DBLP:conf/lics/DartoisFL18}.
+As future work, we want to study synthesis problems for register automata which are able to test additional properties over the data.
+In particular, allowing to compare data for an order over $\data$~\cite{DBLP:conf/amw/BenediktLP10,DBLP:journals/mscs/FigueiraHL16} looks promising.
+Note that most other natural predicates immediately yield undecidability, e.g.\ adding +1.
+Another direction is to study specifications given by logical formulae, for decidable data words logics such as two-variable fragments of FO~\cite{DBLP:conf/lics/BojanczykMSSD06,DBLP:journals/corr/abs-1110-1439,DBLP:conf/lics/DartoisFL18}.
+Such problem is however much more challenging, as there do not exist good correspondence between logic and automata in the realm of data words, except in very restricted settings~\cite{DBLP:conf/csl/BenediktLP10}.